 How to Dress for Each Occasion in Germany

 Yoga pants, flip-flops, or sneakers won’t cut it in Germany.
 Germans are stylish and tend to dress more formally for work and leisure.
 If you want to avoid looking like a tourist, dress as the Germans do and leave the bulky socks and running shoes at home.
-Blending in with the locals can help keep you safe from scammers, so dress the part.
+Blending in with the locals can help keep you safe from scammers, so it can be a smart move to dress the part.

 German dress code is stylish yet practical.
 With so much time spent on foot — and often on cobbled streets — you want to mix cosmopolitan with comfort.
 Jeans are fine, but make sure they are proper: no tears or print.
 If wearing jewelry, keep it minimal.
 A single statement piece is best.